hvianna/audioMotion-analyzer/README.md

 ```

 Or download the [latest version](https://github.com/hvianna/audioMotion-analyzer/releases) and copy the `audioMotion-analyzer.js` file from the `src/` folder to your project folder.

-NOTE: due to CORS restrictions, you'll need a web server, such as [http-server](https://github.com/http-party/http-server), to test files locally.

 ### npm project